Patrick Mahomes’ NFT artwork sold for $3.7 million | Cryptopolitan

 Mahomes’ NFT artwork sale becomes the second in the NFL

-The NFL star player launched the NFT art collection on MakerPlace on March 17 and the auction was on for days.
+The NFL star player launched the NFT art collection on MakerPlace on the 17th of March and the auction was on for days.
 However, the final bid, which later became the buyer, arrived late on Friday.
 The NFT artwork comprises a physically signed Mahomes Jersey, jewel-encrusted helmet and a digital portrait.

 The growing traction of the NFT space has continued to garner several investors.
 However, art collectors and artists have revealed their concerns.
-Their major fear is that NFT artwork sales have no legal backing and could be prone to hacking.
+Their major fear is that NFT artwork sales have no legal backing and could be prone to hacking from criminal minds.